 Wouldn’t it be nice if the amount of money in our bank accounts magically grew when we had another kid?
 Unfortunately, this isn’t reality.
 However, there are ways that we can stretch our money.
 Before exploring these options, create a budget first.
 This helps you clearly see how much money is coming in and where it’s being spent, making it easier to effectively manage your money.

-Look for gently used items.
 Kids can grow out of car seats, sport equipment, and strollers extremely fast.
 When you need the next size up, consider buying a gently used item instead of a new one from the store.
 Websites like Facebook Marketplace and eBay allow you to find items in the area and around the world that you can buy from the previous owner.
-This has the potential to save you hundreds of dollars, but watch out for those shipping costs.
+This has the potential to save you hundreds of dollars.
+Watch out for those shipping costs so you still snag a deal.

 Money Tips for Parents

 Your kids might pick up on the differences you make from those habits.
 Many of the tips directly impact them in some way.
-There are still more ways that you can save money that can make more of an impact on you as a parent.
+Some of the changes you can make to save money may not impact your kids day-to-day as much.

-Swap kids with your friends.
 What are you going to do with your kids on date night?
 Set up a schedule with friends who also have kids and take turns watching the littles.
 To your kids, it’s a playdate with their buddies!
+For you, it’s free babysitting.
 Return the favor so you all can have date night.
 If you don’t have friends with kids yet, many people would be happy to watch your kids for a few hours.

-Invest in your house.
 Your home might be in need of upgrades since you’ve had kids running around.
 A home improvement loan from Alltru can be used to borrow up to $25,000 with a low interest rate and flexible terms.
 Taking out a loan to put money into your house now can result in a higher sale when you move to a new home in the future.
+Or, you may realize you have enough space in your basement to add a home office, additional living room, or another bedroom.
+This can make of break moving to a different home.

-Consolidate your loans.
-If you have a few loans already, consolidate your loans into a personal loan from Alltru.
+If you have a few loans already, consolidate your loans into a Personal Loan from Alltru.
 While this might cost you more money in the long run because of interest, it can reduce your monthly payments, freeing up money for essentials like groceries, gas, and other bills.

 Low-Cost Family Activities